LiterallyChris/pythonbot/README.md

 # Intro

-Hello, I'm Chris, and I'm gonna show you how to make a good looking discord bot all by yourself!
+Hello, I'm Chris, and I'm gonna show you how to make a good looking discord bot all by yourself! (ish)

 # Application
 First go to https://discord.com/developers/applications